Reports, Codes & Procedures

 The Mutual Bank has developed a Complaint and Dispute Resolution Procedure that gives customers the opportunity to register complaints and have them dealt with in a formalised manner.
 Download the Complaint and Dispute Resolution Guide for further information.

 For your convenience we have included a link to the ePayments Code below.
 Please refer to this document if you have a complaint or concern about electronic payment transactions, including ATM, EFTPOS and credit card transactions, online payments, internet and mobile banking, and Bpay.
-The ePayments Code governs the relationship between the Mutual Bank and customers when using electronic payment transactions.
+The ePayments Code governs the relationship between the Mutual Bank and customers when making electronic payment transactions.

 Customer Owned Banking Code of Practice